OkieOth/nibelheim_ts/README.md

 * Test project to play around with typescript and mono repos
 * Challenge the power of yacg
+* Beside playing with codeGen has this project no purpose or deeper sense

 ```bash
 # kick off after a fresh clone